stuffbymax/cv/content/index.md

 ## Summary

-A passionate and tech-savvy individual with a strong interest in building custom desktops, installing Linux systems, web development, and programming.
-Currently pursuing digital support services and honing skills in various programming languages and technical tools.
-Known for a hands-on approach to learning, problem-solving, and creativity.
-Eager to apply knowledge in real-world projects and collaborate in tech-driven environments.
+A motivated individual with a interest in computer systems, Linux installations, cybersecurity, and programming.
+Currently studying Digital Support Services, focusing on network security and technical tools.
+Known for problem-solving, creativity, and a hands-on approach.
+Eager to apply skills in real-world projects and collaborate in tech-driven teams.

 ---